 Victoria joined the long line of kings and queens of England aged only 18 and presided over a golden age of English industrial expansion and economic progress.

-The turning point of her reign came when her beloved Prince Albert died at the age of just 42; Victoria wore black for the rest of her reign.
-Prime Minister Benjamin Disraeli persuaded the Queen to end a long period of mourning to resume her public duties - something she did with such courage that it restored the public's deep affection for her.
+After shutting herself away, Prime Minister Benjamin Disraeli persuaded the Queen to end a long period of mourning to resume her public duties - something she did with such courage that it restored the public's deep affection for her.

-Victoria recognised the limits of her powers but made full use of her influence to try to encourage her government to pursue peaceful policies at a time of great international change.
+Victoria recognised the limits of her powers, but made full use of her influence to try to encourage her government to pursue peaceful policies at a time of great international change.

 How fascinating it would have been to be a fly on the wall at her Tuesday meetings with her Prime Ministers!